Edgarhv/Mission-to-Mars/README.md

 -I add the dictionary with the image URL string and the hemisphere title to a list.
 As result, this list contains one dictionary for each hemisphere
 ![img](https://github.com/Edgarhv/Mission-to-Mars/blob/d3ef969593e75456956aa28d90ec3273d1bc11ff/Mars%20Hemisphere%20Images.png)

+I used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+I stored the return value in Mongo as a Python Dictionary.
+Also, I created a root route / that will query the Mongo database and pass the Mars Data into an HTML template to display the data.
+Finally, I created a template HTML file called index.html that will take the Mars Data Dictionary and display all of the data in the appropriate HTML elements.